TYPO3-Documentation/t3docs-wiki-migration/output_pages/Typo3Docker.rst

 environment variables

-After executing the second line you will be able to access a fresh TYPO3 7.6.[latest] by accessing "http://localhost:8080/typo3/ [outdated link]" in your browser.
+After executing the second line you will be able to access a fresh TYPO3 7.6.[latest] by accessing "http://localhost:8080/typo3/ [not available anymore]" in your browser.

 Making changes in the docker container
 ======================================